CIS565-Fall-2018/Project6-Vulkan-Grass-Rendering/README.md

 ![Gravity w/ Recovery](img/Gravity&Recovery2.PNG)

-The grass blades have an inherent "elaticity" generating a resistive force opposing changes to its natural position.
+The grass blades have an inherent "elasticity" generating a resistive force opposing changes to its natural position.
 This is defined by a stiffness factor multiplied by the change in the position of v2.

 ```cpp
 vec3 R = ((v0 + h * up) - v2) * stiff;